calvinrzachman/bolts/04-onion-routing.md

 verify that when receiving the onion.
 Note that it's important to use private information in that case, that senders cannot have access to.

-Whenever the final recipient receives an invalid message from a blinded route, it should add a random delay before returning an error (if it returns one).
-Invalid messages are likely to be probing attempts and message timing may help the attacker infer its distance to the final recipient.
+Whenever the introduction point receives a failure from the blinded route, it should add a random delay before forwarding the error.
+Failures are likely to be probing attempts and message timing may help the attacker infer its distance to the final recipient.

 The `padding` field can be used to ensure that all `encrypted_data` have the same length.
 It's particularly useful when adding dummy hops at the end of a